Loading…

 The recommendations below are sorted by which aspect of Tower of God you're actually chasing.

-A Returner's Magic Should Be Special (Naver, 300+ chapters in novel; manhwa ongoing) — Desir Herrmann survives a catastrophic future, resets to the past, and uses that foreknowledge to prevent it by building a team of capable people he knows become critical.
-The regression mechanic here is less about power accumulation and more about institutional change — Desir's problem isn't getting stronger, it's getting a broken system to recognize talent it's designed to suppress.
+A Returner's Magic Should Be Special (Tappytoon/Kakao, 268 chapters, manhwa completed June 2024): Desir Herrmann survives a catastrophic future, resets to the past, and uses that foreknowledge to prevent it by building a team of capable people he knows become critical.
+The regression mechanic here is less about power accumulation and more about institutional change.
+Desir's problem isn't getting stronger, it's getting a broken system to recognize talent it's designed to suppress.
 Closer to ToG's institutional critique than most power-fantasy isekai.

 Omniscient Reader's Viewpoint Review →

-The literal test-based vertical structure is more replicable than the faction politics — several series use it.
+The literal test-based vertical structure is more replicable than the faction politics, and several series use it.

-Second Life Ranker (Naver, ongoing) — Yeon-woo inherits his twin brother's encrypted diary from inside "The Obelisk," a dimensional tower where players compete across floors.
+Second Life Ranker (Naver, ongoing; Season 4 returned April 23, 2026): Yeon-woo inherits his twin brother's encrypted diary from inside "The Obelisk," a dimensional tower where players compete across floors.
 His brother was betrayed and killed at the top by members of his own team.
 Yeon-woo enters the tower with full knowledge of its mechanics, traps, and the exact people responsible for his brother's death.
 The structural parallel to Tower of God is clear: tower floors, competing factions within the tower, a protagonist who knows more than he's supposed to.
-Where it differs from Tower of God is motivation — Yeon-woo's goal is revenge rather than discovery, which makes it a more focused and less politically ambiguous series.
+Where it differs from Tower of God is motivation.
+Yeon-woo's goal is revenge rather than discovery, which makes it a more focused and less politically ambiguous series.
 That's a feature if the faction complexity of ToG was sometimes frustrating, and a loss if it was the main draw.

-Hardcore Leveling Warrior (WEBTOON, ongoing, 300+ chapters across three seasons) — a gaming world where a comet's impact means the game and reality have fused.
+Hardcore Leveling Warrior (WEBTOON, ongoing, 300+ chapters across three seasons): a gaming world where a comet's impact means the game and reality have fused.
 The protagonist was once the most powerful player in the game and has been reset to level 1.
 He rebuilds using knowledge of what the game's rules allow.
-The faction mechanics — guilds with conflicting interests, alliances that trade on information asymmetry — replicate some of ToG's political texture within a game-system frame.
+The faction mechanics (guilds with conflicting interests, alliances that trade on information asymmetry) replicate some of ToG's political texture within a game-system frame.
 Not as morally complex as Tower of God's best arcs but considerably more so than most system-fantasy manhwa.
+See the Hardcore Leveling Warrior Reading Guide for the full arc and season breakdown.

 Best Action Manhwa 2026 →